ghacks Technology News

-Windows Vista Codec Pack is a all in one codec pack for Windows Vista users who suffer from their system’s inability to play a variety of popular audio and video formats.
-It remains a mystery to many why Microsoft has decided to ship Windows Vista without the required Windows Vista Codec to play those multimedia files.
+Windows Vista Codec Pack is a all in one codec pack for Windows Vista users who suffer from their system's inability to play a variety of popular audio and video formats.
+It remains a mystery to many why Microsoft decided to ship Windows Vista without the required codecs to play popular media formats.

 Most possible conflicts have already been dealt with and the settings have already been altered for best results.
 The Windows Vista codec package does not ship with a media player which means that no file associations are being made.
 Just fire up your favorite media player, I recommend VLC or Mplayer, who automatically will use the codecs that are installed on your system.